Why are prisons overcrowded?

 Why don’t we just build more prisons?

-When the prison system gets bigger, the problems within it get bigger, becoming harder to solve.
+But when the prison system gets bigger, the problems within it get bigger, becoming harder to solve.
 And it makes no sense to build new jails when there are too few staff to run the ones we already have.

 Many stories about the prison system focus on the failings in jails built during the Victorian era, but official inspection reports reveal that there are challenges in newer ones as well.